proinsias/an-independent-mind/docs/Code review.md

 ## Effective pull requests

+* Don't delay on sending feedback!
+The goal should be to merge quickly.
 * Discuss the overall technical approach before coding, not after.
 * Don’t couple dev tasks 1-to-1 with pull requests.
 It’s OK to split development of a feature across multiple pull requests.
 It’s also OK to create pull requests that aren’t associated with a specific task.
+Code reviews of large change sets are less effective.
 * Use a naming convention to explicitly categorize your code review feedback.
 The PR submitter should know which code review comments are calling out must-fix issues, and which are simply stylistic feedback, without ambiguity.
+For example: BLOCKER, FAST-FOLLOW, NIT.
 * Use tooling and conventions to reduce tedious arguments.
 * Don't just focus on line-by-line, relatively minor issues.
-Make sure to spend time on the big pictu much more serious design or architectural problems in the PR.
+Make sure to spend time on the big picture to find if there are more serious design or architectural problems.
+* Consider fixing just the critical, merge-blocking issues within the same PR, and fixing other, non-critical issues in a fast-follow PR.
+This allows a PR submitter to merge their changes with less delay, while still addressing all issues raise in code review.
+* Follow the campsite rule and leave it cleaner than you found it.
+These sort of changes should be made in a separate PR.

 ## Miscellaneous